2022 Super Rugby Pacific season: Competition format

-The 12 participating teams will not be divided into geographical conferences, instead playing 14 regular season games: the 12 teams facing each other once in a home-and-away format for 11 games, and the remaining 3 games to be played with an emphasis on derby matches; with the Fijian Drua associated with the Australian sides and Moana Pasifika with the New Zealand sides, given they were based there.
-It is likely that the Drua and Moana Pasifika will also develop a rivalry, both being Pacific Island teams.
+The 12 participating teams were not divided into geographical conferences, instead playing 14 regular season games: the 12 teams facing each other once in a home-and-away format for 11 games, and the remaining 3 games played with an emphasis on derby matches; with the Fijian Drua associated with the Australian sides and Moana Pasifika with the New Zealand sides, given they were based there.
+It was thought likely that the Drua and Moana Pasifika would also develop a rivalry, both being Pacific Island teams.

 The top eight teams at the conclusion of the regular season qualified for the play-offs.
 For the quarterfinals, the first-ranked team played the eighth-ranked team, the second-ranked team played the seventh-ranked, the third-ranked played the sixth-ranked and the fourth-ranked team played the fifth-ranked.
 The quarterfinal winners progressed to the Semifinal, and the winners of the semifinals advanced to the final.
 The higher ranked team hosted each playoff match.